solana-labs/solana-web3.js/packages/rpc-spec/README.md

 ### `RpcTransport`

 Any function that implements this interface can act as a transport for an `Rpc`.
-It need only return a promise for a response given the following config:
+It need only return a promise for a `RpcTransportResponse` given a `RpcTransportRequest`.
+See below for the types of these objects.

+### `RpcTransportRequest`

+Represents a request that is ready to be sent via an RPC transport.
+It consists of the following properties:

 -   `payload`: A value of arbitrary type to be sent.
 -   `signal`: An optional `AbortSignal` on which the `'abort'` event will be fired if the request should be cancelled.
+-   `toText?: (payload: unknown) => string`: An optional function that defines how the JSON RPC payload should be transformed into a JSON string.
+When not provided, `JSON.stringify` should be used.

+### `RpcTransportResponse`

+Represents the response of an RPC transport.
+It contains two asynchronous methods that can be used to access the response data:

+-   `await response.json()`: Returns the data as a JSON object.
+-   `await response.text()`: Returns the data, unparsed, as a JSON string.

+This allows the consumer to decide whether they want the parsed JSON object or the raw JSON string.

 ## Functions